Ultimate Potato Soup

 This Ultimate Potato Soup is rich, creamy and has all the flavors of a loaded baked potato but in a cozy creamy bowl of soup!
 Try it tonight!

 Homemade potato Soup is an ultra-comforting, easy to make one-pot meal.
 This version is similar to a classic Baked Potato Soup but has extra rich layers of flavor throughout.
-It’s a great light, cold-season dinner and makes a delicious starter for a holiday meal!
+You can also try my Sweet Potato Soup for another, creamy cold weather favorite.

 Sabrina’s Ultimate Potato Soup Recipe